What is medical negligence?

 What is Consumer Protection Act about?

-The main aim of the Act is to accord for improved security of the Consumers’ interest and for the desire to create provisions for the institution of Consumer Councils and additional agencies in the consumer disputes settlement and for disputes associated with that.
+The main aim of the Act is to accord for improved security in consumer interest and for the desire to create provisions for the institution of Consumer Councils and additional agencies in the consumer disputes settlement and for associated disputes.

 The Section- 14(1)(d) of the Consumer Protection Act, 1986 states that any consumer who has suffered loss or injury due to the negligence on the part of the opposite party will be compensated accordingly.
 This law includes medical practitioners in its ambit.